Florida passes congressional map over Black lawmaker protest

 Of Florida’s 14.3 million registered voters, about 36% are Republicans and 35% Democrats, while the overwhelming majority of the remainder have no party affiliation.

-As Thursday’s debate was nearing an end, state Reps.
-Angie Nixon and Tray McCurdy opened up their suit jackets to display “Stop The Black Attack” T-shirts and shouted the same phrase.
+As Thursday’s debate was nearing an end, Nixon and Democratic Rep. Tray McCurdy opened up their suit jackets to display “Stop The Black Attack” T-shirts and McCurdy shouted the same phrase.
 They sat on the state seal in front of the House speaker’s rostrum and were soon joined by other supporters, including other Black Democrats.

-The protest prompted the Republican-led chamber to call a brief recess during which all Republican lawmakers left the floor and the state Florida Channel temporarily stopped broadcasting.
+The protest prompted the Republican-led chamber to call a brief recess during which all GOP lawmakers left the floor and the state Florida Channel temporarily stopped broadcasting.

 “This is good trouble!
 Necessary trouble!”
 Nixon shouted, echoing a phrase used by the late civil rights activist and congressman John Lewis.